A topological classification of convex bodies: Summary and related issues

 \subsection{A road map for the generic bifurcations of one-parameter vector fields}

-If we consider generic, 1-parameter families of gradient vector fields on the 2-sphere then it is not true that every element of such a family is Morse-Smale.
+If we consider generic, 1-parameter families of gradient vector fields on $\S^2$ then it is not true that every element of such a family is Morse-Smale.
 Rather, these families produce two types of singularities at which this property may fail: saddle-node bifurcations and saddle-saddle connections \cite{Arnold2}.
 The former is a local bifurcation while the latter is a non-local bifurcation.
 A saddle-node bifurcation corresponds to a vertex splitting or a face contraction on the quasi-dual graph representation of the Morse-Smale complex, while a saddle-saddle connection corresponds to a transformation called \emph{diagonal slide} \cite{Negami}.
-Each gradient vector field can be uniquely associated with the quasi-dual graph representation of its Morse-Smale complex, so the evolution of one-parameter families can be studied on a metagraph $\mathcal {G}$ the vertices of which are graphs $Q \in \mathcal{Q},$ representing the Morse-Smale complexes and the edges of $\mathcal {G}$ correspond to generic bifurcations in one-parameter families.
+Each gradient vector field can be uniquely associated with the quasi-dual graph representation of its Morse-Smale complex, so the evolution of one-parameter families can be studied on a metagraph $\mathcal {G}$ the vertices of which are graphs $Q^2 \in \mathcal{Q}^2,$ representing the Morse-Smale complexes and the edges of $\mathcal {G}$ correspond to generic bifurcations in one-parameter families.
 Any such family will appear as a path on $\mathcal {G}$.
 Convex bodies associated with some selected graphs (selected vertices of $\mathcal G$) are illustrated in Figure \ref{fig:metagraf}/a3.
 A small portion of $\mathcal {G}$ is illustrated in Figure \ref{fig:metagraf}/a1.
-Vertices are classified based on the number of stable ($S$) and unstable ($U$) equilibrium points.
-Solid edges represent vertex splittings, dashed edges represent saddle-saddle connections, Figure \ref{fig:metagraf}/a2 shows the latter inside the primary equilibrium class $\{S,U\}=\{2,3\}$.
-Nakamoto \cite{Negami} showed that any two 2-colored quadrangulations with the same number of vertices from the two different colors can be transformed into each other by diagonal slides, thus, saddle-saddle connections inside any primary equilibrium class connect any two graphs.
-However, it is not known whether there exists a geometric correspondence for this combinatorial connection inside the primary equilibrium classes.
+Solid edges represent saddle-node bifurcations, dashed edges represent saddle-saddle connections, Figure \ref{fig:metagraf}/a2 shows the latter inside the primary equilibrium class $\{S,U\}=\{2,3\}$.
+Theorem \ref{thm:main} states that all vertices of $\mathcal{G}$ can be represented with suitably chosen, smooth convex bodies.
+We did not prove the existence of convex bodies carrying gradient fields which exhibit the codimension 1 bifurcations, corresponding to the edges of $\mathcal{G}$.
+Nevertheless, as we point out below, our geometric construction suggests that solid edges (saddle-nodes) exist on convex bodies.
+Consider two tertiary classes corresponding to two vertices of $\mathcal{G}$ and assume that they are in adjacent primary classes, i.e. either the number of stable points or the number of unstable points differs by one (but not both).
+Such pairs neighbour tertiary classes can be observed in Figure \ref{fig:metagraf}/a1, for example $(b,c)$, $(c,e)$,$(c,f)$.
+It follows from our geometrical construction (Lemma \ref{lem:main}) that if this pair of vertices of $\mathcal{G}$ are connected by an edge (e.g. $(b,c)$, $(c,e)$) then there is a one-parameter family $K(\lambda)$ of convex bodies between those two tertiary classes that except for one arbitrary short interval $\lambda \in (\lambda ^{\star}-\epsilon,\lambda^{\star}+\epsilon)$, all convex bodies $K(\lambda)$ are generic.
+Based on this we formulate